Norton Front Forks

 This is mainly due to the positioning of the bump stop holes on the early

 models below the taper apex.
-This kit is legitimately needed
+This kit is legitimately needed for

-by relocating the holes above the taper apex like the later commando
+the holes above the taper apex like the later commando forks which do have

-forks which do have some hydraulic bump stop.
+some hydraulic bump stop.

 A few specifications to allow analysis.